 James Holmes's Map

+(Munday: 2008)

 Text Type

 Are all those texts of the same text type?

 Can you translate all of them following the same strategy?

-"It is obvious that not all texts are the same type.
-We may distingu political texts, legal texts and medical texts; fairy tales, novels and differ from newspaper reports, essays and scientific papers; food i instructions booklets and advertisements may show similarities but not the same, expository texts differ from argumentative texts, etc. types of text differ in ways that are somewhat obvious, intuitively, nevertheless invite detailed analysis" (Trosborg, 1998)

-Katharina Reiss (1979/1989) views the text, rather than the word or sentence, as the level at which communication is achieved and at which equivalence must be sought.

-Text Type Classifications

-Hatim and Mason (1990) classified text types according to their rhetorical purposes:

-argumentative, expositive and instruction-based.
+TEXT 1 is a religious text taken from the Holy Quran.
+TEXT 2 is a bank leaflet TEXT 3 is a technical text describing a certain disease.
+TEXT 4 is a literary text taken from the novel "Wuthering Heights" by Emily Bronte TEXT 5 is an official speech by The Custodian of the Two Holy Mosques TEXT 6 is a poem by the 'amous English poet William Wordsworth.
+TEXT 7 is an academic text - thesis abstract TEXT 8 is a financial text taken from The Economist Newspaper - 1998 TEXT 9 is taken from a tourist brochure "It is obvious that not all texts are the same type.
+We may distinguish between political texts, legal texts and medical texts; fairy tales, novels and short stories differ from newspaper reports, essays and scientific papers; food recipes, instructions booklets and advertisements may show similarities but they are not the same, expository texts differ from argumentative texts, etc. All these types of text differ in ways that are somewhat obvious, intuitively, but which nevertheless invite detailed analysis" (Trosborg, 1998) Katharina Reiss (1979/1989) views the text, rather than the word or sentence, as the level at which communication is achieved and at which equivalence must be sought.
+Text Type Classifications Hatim and Mason (1990) classified text types according to their rhetorical purposes: argumentative, expositive and instruction-based.
 They divide instructional texts into two types: instruction without option, and instruction with option.
 Instruction without option includes texts such as laws.
-One is required to follow the 'instructions'

-(law, for instance); otherwise there may be a punishment.
+One is required to follow the 'instructions' (law, for instance); otherwise there may be a punishment.
 Newmark depends on Buhler's functions of language to deal with text types.
-According to Buhler, there are three language functions:

-Expressive: serious imaginative literature, authoritative statements, autobiography, essays and personal correspondence

-Informative: a textbook, a technical report, a scientific paper or agenda of a meeting

-Vocative: notices, publicity, propaganda, persuasive writing and advertisements

-"Few texts are purely expressive informative or vocative: most include all three functions, with an emphasis on one of the three" (Newmark,1988: 42)

-Reiss (1971) Text types

-Functional characteristics of text types and links to translation methods (adapted from Reiss 1971)

-Text type Informative Expressive Operative Language function Informative (representing objects and facts) Expressive (expressing sender's attitude) Appellative (making an appeal to text receiver) Language dimension Logical Aesthetic Dialogic Text focus Content-focused Form-focused Appellative- focused TT should Transmit referential content Transmit aesthetic form Elicit desired response Translation method 'Plain prose', explicitation as required 'Identifying' method, adopt perspective of ST author 'Adaptive', equivalent effect

-Text Type and Genre

-The term "text type" is often used in a similar sense of "genre".

-Dickins, Hervey and Higgins opted for using the term "genre" instead of "text type"
+According to Buhler, there are three language functions: Expressive: serious imaginative literature, authoritative statements, Originator writer autobiography, essays and personal correspondence Informative: a textbook, a technical report, a scientific paper or agenda of topic of knowledge a meeting Vocative: notices, publicity, propaganda, persuasive writing and readership advertisements " Few texts are purely expressive informative or vocative: most include all three functions, with an emphasis on one of the three" (Newmark, 1988: 42 Reiss (1971) Text types Functional characteristics of text types and links to translation methods (adapted from Reiss 1971) Text type Informative Expressive Operative Language function Informative (representing objects and facts) Expressive (expressing sender's attitude) Appellative (making an appeal to text receiver) Language dimension Logical Aesthetic Dialogic Text focus Content-focused Form-focused Appellative- focused TT should Transmit referential content Transmit aesthetic form Elicit desired response Translation method 'Plain prose', explicitation as required 'Identifying' method, adopt perspective of ST author 'Adaptive', equivalent effect Text Type and Genre The term "text type" is often used in a similar sense of "genre".
+Dickins, Hervey and Higgins opted for using the term "genre" instead of "text type" Genre Dickins, Hervey and Higgins distinguished five broad categories of "genre" : Literary Religious Philosophical Empirical Persuasive Before Beginning to Translate a Text Before you begin translating any text, you need to ask yourself the following important questions: - What is the message content of this particular ST? - What are its salient linguistic features? - What are its principal effects? - What genre does it belong to and what audience is it aimed at? - What are the functions and intended audience of my translation?

-Genre

-Dickins, Hervey and Higgins distinguished five broad categories of "genre":

-Literary Religious Philosophical Empirical Persuasive

-Before Beginning to Translate a Text

-Before you begin translating any text, you need to ask yourself the following important questions:

-- What is the message content of this particular ST? - What are its salient linguistic features? - What are its principal effects? - What genre does it belong to and what audience is it aimed at? - What are the functions and intended audience of my translation?